- Who We Are

 Teachers and other pedagogues approved for this benefit receive $475 a week, up to a maximum of 52 weeks, while paraprofessionals and other groups in the same salary range receive $375 per week up to a maximum of 52 weeks.

 When you become temporarily disabled and have exhausted your CAR, you must file (through your school’s payroll secretary) for a leave of absence without pay, either for a Restoration of Health leave or for a Family and Medical Leave Act leave.
-As part of this DOE filing, your doctor must complete a confidential medical report form (DOE form OP407) documenting your disability.
+Contact HR Connect at the DOE at 1-718-935-4000 for specific leave filing instructions.

 Upon receipt of your claim form, the Welfare Fund will assign you a disability representative, who can answer any questions you might have.
 Your application will be reviewed by the Welfare Fund’s medical adviser who will determine if you are disabled and, if so, the length of the disability period.